tldr-pages/tldr/pages/common/keep-header.md

 `keep-header {{path/to/file}} -- sort`

-- Output first line directly to stdout, pass rest through command:
+- Output first line directly to stdout, passing the remainder of the file through the specified command command:

 `keep-header {{path/to/file}} -- {{command}}`